Mo Farah: Philanthropy

 Farah is involved in various philanthropic initiatives, launching the Mo Farah Foundation after a trip to Somalia in 2011.
 The following year, he participated in ITV's The Cube and won £250,000 for his foundation, becoming the only person to win the top prize on the show.
-Along with other high-profile athletes, Farah later took part in the 2012 Olympic hunger summit at 10 Downing Street hosted by the Prime Minister, David Cameron, part of a series of international efforts which have sought to respond to the return of hunger as a high-profile global issue.
+Along with other high-profile athletes, Farah later took part in the 2012 Olympic hunger summit at 10 Downing Street hosted by the Prime Minister, David Cameron, part of a series of international efforts which have sought to respond to the return of hunger as a global issue.

 Olympic memorabilia featuring and signed by Farah has also been auctioned off to raise funds for the London Organising Committee of the Olympic and Paralympic Games (LOCOG).
 In 2013, he joined legislators and activists in a campaign urging Barclays Bank to repeal its decision to withdraw from the UK remittance market.
 Farah often used money transfer operators to send remittances to family, and some of the world's largest organisations and charities, including the UN and his own foundation, likewise paid staff and channelled funds through these services.
 In March 2013, Farah, singer Robbie Williams, and a number of other celebrities also urged the Chancellor, George Osborne to clamp down on global corporations that avoid paying taxes in poor countries in which they operate.
 He has also expressed support for research into brain tumours.

 On 7 August 2017, Farah became a global ambassador for Marathon Kids.
-Speaking of his new role, Farah said, "I love running, and it's given me and my family so much.
-As a dad, I know how important it is for my children to be active, and I'm honoured to have the chance to inspire kids to run with Marathon Kids."

 Endorsements, advertising and sponsorships

-Farah has endorsement deals with a number of companies, including PACE Sports Management, Nike, Lucozade, Quorn, Bupa and Virgin Media.
+Farah has endorsement deals with companies including PACE Sports Management, Nike, Lucozade, Quorn, Bupa and Virgin Media.
 His work with Nike Inc. includes marketing of clothing and shoes.
 In order to preserve his earnings after taxes, Farah also applied in 2013 to have his main place of residence changed to Portland, where he spends most of the year training.

 In December 2013, Farah signed a marketing deal with Quorn, part of a multimillion-pound campaign aimed at doubling the firm's sales.
 He led television advertisements for Quorn's vegetarian forms of protein, with the campaign scheduled to last throughout the following year.